DeNederlandscheBank/nqm/README.md

 First installing the 'requirements.txt' including pytorch amongst others and then 'fairseq' seperately prevents possible issues with Intel OpenMP library.

+### Template files

+There is the possibility to create own template files or use the pre-made ones.

+*Add more extensive description about this*

+Important for data creation using the '--folder' option is that the files in the folder must have unique identifier, e.g. an integer, at the fifth- last position, e.g. "test_5.csv" or "test_file_5.txt"

 ### Change the build_vocap.py file